mozartspa/mobx-form/website/docs/getting-started/create-form.md

 ## `<Form />` component

 In the previous example we did not use any fancy component, just only HTML.
 It's a great thing, but we can do better using the `<Form />` component provided by `useForm()`.
-Let's how it looks:
+Let's see how it looks:

 ```typescript {17,20,27}
 import React from "react"